EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool___Android/SECURITY.md

 ## **What Will Happen Next**

-- I'll acknowledge your issue report within 48 hours
+- I'll acknowledge your issue report within No-work period.
-- I'll investigate and confirm the issue
+- I'll investigate and confirm the issue.
 - If its a valid issue, then I'll work on a immediate fix.
 - You'll be credited (if you want) when the fix is released.

-## **IMPORTANT**

-**This tool's protection strength relies on keeping its methods private.**

-- **Public disclosure** of vulnerabilities helps mod thieves, not users
-- **Responsible disclosure** helps everyone stay protected
-- **Bug bounties:** Currently not offered (small indie developer)

 ## **NOTE**

 - **Note:** I dont held accountable for any tool feature abuse.
 As i may please, avoid abusive behavior for this tool.
 Thank you.

-## **Safe Harbor**

-**I will not take** legal action against researchers who:
-- Follow this disclosure policy.
-- Don't exploit vulnerabilities for malicious purposes.
-- Don't publicly disclose until fixed.

-Thank you for helping keep RW Mod Protector safe! 🔒
+Thank you for helping to keep my RW Mod Protector Tool safe!